zio/zio/docs/datatypes/contextual/zlayer.md

 ## Creation

-`ZLayer` is an **alternative to a class constructor**, a recipe to create a service.
-This recipe may contain the following information:

-1. **Dependencies** — To create a service, we need to indicate what other service we are depending on.
-For example, a `Database` service might need `Socket` and `Clock` services to perform its operations.

-2. **Acquisition/Release Action** — It may contain how to initialize a service.
-For example, if we are creating a recipe for a `Database` service, we should provide how the `Database` will be initialized, via acquisition action.
-Also, it may contain how to release a service.
-For example, how the `Database` releases its connection pools.

-In some cases, a `ZLayer` may not have any dependencies or requirements from the environment.
-In this case, we can specify `Any` for the `RIn` type parameter.
-The `Layer` type alias provided by ZIO is a convenient way to define a layer without requirements.

 There are many ways to create a ZLayer.
 Here's an incomplete list:
 - `ZLayer.succeed` to create a layer from an existing service
 - `ZLayer.succeedMany` to create a layer from a value that's one or more services